asahidari/gyrovector_hyperbolic_b3d/README.md

-# Gyrovector Hyperbolic space in Blender with add-ons
+# Gyrovector Hyperbolic geometry in Blender with add-ons

 ## Description